Adyen/adyen-react-native/README.md

 You can integrate with Adyen React Native in two ways:

-* Native Drop-in: React Native wrapper for native iOS and Android Adyen Drop-in - an all-in-one solution, the quickest way to accept payments on your React Native app.
+* [Drop-in](https://docs.adyen.com/online-payments/react-native/drop-in): React Native wrapper for native iOS and Android Adyen Drop-in - an all-in-one solution, the quickest way to accept payments on your React Native app.
-* Native Components: React Native wrapper for native iOS and Android Adyen Components - one Component per payment method that can be combinened with your own payments flow.
+* [Components](https://docs.adyen.com/online-payments/react-native/components): React Native wrapper for native iOS and Android Adyen Components - one Component per payment method that can be combinened with your own payments flow.

 ## Contributing
 We strongly encourage you to contribute to our repository.
 Find out more in our [contribution guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md)